folio-org/docs/content/en/docs/Administration/Settings/settings_circulation.md

 **Closed library due date management. **Select when the item is due if an item’s calculated due date lands in closed hours for the service point.

 **Grace period.** Enter a grace period for overdue items.
 If you select a grace period, the item is not overdue until after the loan due date/time plus the grace period interval.
-Adding a grace period to a due date follows the same logic that you chose for closed library due date management, if the grace period lands in a closed time for the service point. **//Could SMEs verify?**
+Adding a grace period to a due date follows the same logic that you chose for closed library due date management, if the grace period lands in a closed time for the service point.

 **Item limit.** Enter an item limit for items borrowed under this policy.
 This setting is currently In development.